 The more information you have about your tax, the better you can budget.
 When you’re putting together your tax plan, get advice from an expert accountant who specialises in tax.
 Doing your research will ensure you can max your tax, so ask your agent about deductible expenses and get clarity around what you can and can’t claim.
 Often, they’ll be aware of deductions you’re not.

 With over 40 years as Australia’s leading taxation experts, we’ve had many happy returns.
-Whether you choose to lodge online or in-store, your return will be double checked by one of our tax professional to make sure you’re paying less tax in 2018.
+Whether you choose to lodge online or in-store, your return will be double checked by one of our tax professional to make sure you’re paying less tax.

 The benefits of lodging online are: